-Damien Fair is professor and director of the Masonic Institute for the Developing Brain at the University of Minnesota in Minneapolis.
+Damien Fair is professor in the Institute of Child Development and co-director of the Masonic Institute for the Developing Brain at the University of Minnesota.

 Damien Fair